 The rugged cliffs of Coron

-1. Watch sunset from Mt.
-Tapyas
+1. Mt.
+Tapyas for Sunset

 - Carry plenty of water and some snacks with you as none are available at the top